About Dr. Haica Rosenfeld

 My Philosophy

-My mission is to support you while establishing a peaceful relationship with food and your body through a sustainable approach to wellness and health.
-That is why in my practice I use a blend of mindfulness, self-compassion, and a non-diet focused approach to wellness and whole health.
-My practice philosophy is informed by Health At Every Size and Intuitive Eating principles, and I am passionate about advocating for compassionate and weight-inclusive efforts toward improving health access and reducing weight stigma.
+My mission is to support you in building a more peaceful relationship with food and your body through a sustainable and compassionate approach to health and well-being.
+In my practice, I integrate mindfulness, self-compassion, Internal Family Systems (parts work), and a non-diet approach to support lasting change.
+My work is guided by Health at Every Size and Intuitive Eating principles, and I am deeply committed to promoting weight-inclusive care, improving access to support, and reducing weight stigma.

 FAQ about My Philosophy & Training